Nicolai von Dellingshausen

-Nicolai von Dellingshausen (born 22 January 1993) is a German professional golfer who currently plays on the Challenge Tour.
+Nicolai von Dellingshausen (born 22 January 1993) is a German professional golfer who currently plays on the European Tour.

+Professional career

 Von Dellingshausen turned professional in late 2016 and played on the 2017 Pro Golf Tour.
-In February he lost in a four-way playoff in the Tony Jacklin Open, before winning the Tazegzout Open in March.
+In February, he lost in a four-way playoff in the Tony Jacklin Open, before winning the Tazegzout Open in March.
 He had further wins in the Adamstal Open and the Sierra Polish Open, as well as two more runner-up finishes.
 His third win earned him immediate promotion to the Challenge Tour.
 In his third Challenge Tour event, he was runner-up in the 2017 Bridgestone Challenge, where Oscar Lengdén took victory with a birdie-birdie-eagle finish.
 He won the 2017 Pro Golf Tour Order of Merit.

+Von Dellinghausen finished 21st in the 2024 Challenge Tour rankings.
+Despite being outside the top 20 in the rankings, two players were high enough in the Race to Dubai that status was extended to von Dellinghausen.
+In June 2025, von Dellinghausen claimed his first victory on the European Tour at the Austrian Alpine Open.